Inen89/Inen89/README.md

 ## ✉️ Contact:
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/grzeglos)

-> We cannot afford prudence.
-Prudence is a weakness that will doom us to perish in the shadows of history.
+> "We cannot afford prudence.
+Prudence is a weakness that will doom us to perish in the shadows of history."
+> —  Badeni, *Chikyuu no Undou ni Tsuite*